John Chamberlain (died 1617)

-Sir John Chamberlain (1559 - 1617) of Prestbury, Gloucestershire was an English landowner and politician.

-Family
+Sir John Chamberlain (1559 - 1617), usually Chamberlayne, of Prestbury, Gloucestershire, was an English manorial lord who inherited the barony of Churchdown, Gloucestershire from his father, Sir Thomas Chamberlain (c.1504-1580), to whom it had been granted in 1552 for diplomatic services to the Crown.
+He served as High Sheriff of Gloucestershire in 1596-97, and is provisionally identified as the John Chamberlain who sat in the parliaments of 1593 and 1597.
+His family claimed direct descent from the High Chamberlains of Normandy, the Tankervilles, but (despite gentrified lineage) his manorial lordships, which shaped his preoccupations and consumed his estate, were not deeply rooted in ancestral holdings.

+Young life

 He was the elder son, and the armigerous heir, of the thrice-married diplomat Sir Thomas Chamberlain of Prestbury, Gloucestershire (died 1580) by his second wife Joan, née Luddington, who had licence to marry in London on 10 October 1558.
 Joan, a step-daughter of Sir William Laxton, was the widow of alderman John Machell, citizen and Master Clothworker of London (died 12 August 1558), by whom she had five young children surviving.
-Owing to his father's diplomatic status, John Chamberlain had a distinguished baptism at St Benet's, Paul's Wharf (which was hung with cloth of Arras) on 27 October 1559, his godfathers being the Prince of Sweden and Lord Robert Dudley, and his godmother the Marchioness of Northampton: a banquet followed of wafers, spice-bread and confits, with hippocras and muskadine wines.
+Owing to his father's diplomatic status, John Chamberlain had a distinguished baptism at St Benet's, Paul's Wharf (which was hung with cloth of Arras) on 27 October 1559, his godfathers being the Swedish prince John, Duke of Finland and Lord Robert Dudley, and his godmother the Marchioness of Northampton: a banquet followed of wafers, spice-bread and confits, with hippocras and muskadine wines.

-He was the elder brother of Edmund Chamberlain of Maugersbury, by Stow-on-the-Wold (died 1634), and of a sister named Theophila; and he had both an elder and a younger half-brother, both named Thomas Chamberlain.
-Thomas the younger was of Oddington, Gloucestershire.
+Despite his father's long absences abroad, John had a younger brother Edmund Chamberlain (c.
+1560), afterwards of Maugersbury, by Stow-on-the-Wold (died 1634), and a sister Theophila (c.
+1563).
+There were also an elder and a younger half-brother, both named Thomas Chamberlain.
 John's birth-mother Joan died before May 1566, when his father obtained administration, during minority, of the affairs of their three children.
-Sir Thomas re-married in 1567 to Anne, widow and executrix of William Pyerson (citizen and Scrivener of the Court Letter, died 1566), the daughter of William Karkeke, sister of Elizabeth the first wife of diplomat Sir Thomas Smith, and half-sister of Sir Anthony Monck of Potheridge, Devon.
+Sir Thomas remarried in 1567 to Anne, widow and executrix of William Pyerson (citizen and Scrivener of the Court Letter, died 1566), the daughter of William Karkeke, sister of Elizabeth the first wife of diplomat Sir Thomas Smith, and half-sister of Sir Anthony Monck of Potheridge, Devon.
 This lady, who brought four sons and three daughters from her former marriage, was John's stepmother from his age of eight years.

-Career

 He matriculated from Trinity College, Oxford in 1579, and was contemporary in the University with his brother Edmund, both going up at the same time.
 John married Elizabeth, daughter of Sir John Thynne (died 1580), a union planned by their fathers in the year in which they died.
 The couple had no children.
-The association with the Thynne family was apparently active in the 1580s, as the three brothers are found with them in an affray in Wiltshire in c.1589.
-He served as High Sheriff of Gloucestershire in 1596-7.
-He has been identified as the man who sat for Clitheroe in 1593 and St Germans in 1597.
-With many others, he was knighted on 23 July 1603 in the King's garden at Whitehall before the coronation.
-In 1609 he wrote to Thomas Thynne offering to assist him to obtaining an honour: he suggests that £3000 would be a "reasonable" sum for which to acquire a Barony.
-His will was proved in 1617.
+The association with the Thynne family was clearly active in the 1580s, as the three Chamberlain brothers are found with them in an affray in Wiltshire in c.1589.